 However, if you have more than this, setting up a spreadsheet like the one in the video below is a good option.
 If spreadsheets scare you, you can also buy an accounts book and record your accounts on paper, the old-fashioned way.

 You can also purchase specialised accountancy software, but if you are a small business with only a handful of transactions, this probably won't be worth it.

 Note: If you are using an accountant, it is best to ask them what they recommend in advance, as different firms will have different preferences.

 3. Issue a Proper Numbered Invoice

 Each invoice should have a unique reference.
-For example you could number your invoices 100, 101, 102, or you could use a combination of letters and numbers.
-For example if you had two main clients Mr Jones and Mrs Smith you could use JO1, JO2 for Mr Jones and then for Mrs Smith you could use SM1, SM2 and SM3.
+For example, you could number your invoices 100, 101, or 102, or you could use a combination of letters and numbers.
+For example, if you had two main clients, Mr Jones and Mrs Smith, you could use JO1, JO2 for Mr Jones, and then for Mrs Smith, you could use SM1, SM2 and SM3.
 It is up to you to decide what works for you.

 4. Record Cash Income and Expenses

 It's particularly easy to lose track of cash income and expenditure because you don't have the backup of records on your bank statement.
 Make sure you record any cash you receive or spend in your accounts book or spreadsheet and also which invoice the cash relates to.

 An easy way to help keep track is to pay any cash you receive straight into your bank account.